petelinmn/tetris-engine/readme.md

 ## tetris-engine
 ### is the light-weight javascript library for developing custom tetris-game yourself

-For developing you will need webpack.
+For development, you will need webpack.

 ### Get Started